PorterChen/cvto/README.txt

+#ENVIRONMENT
+    linux
+      ant
+      eclipse
+      tmux

+#SET UP PROJECT

     generate project.properties

 	select one of the target of which the API level is 17+

-    android list targets
+        > android list targets

     update project

-    android update project -t ${id-with-17+} -p .
+    	> android update project -t ${id-with-17+} -p .

     and add one line to project.properties

-    echo "proguard.config=proguard.cfg" >> project.properties
+     	> echo "proguard.config=proguard.cfg" >> project.properties

     setup some files

-    ant release-prebuild (or ant debug-prebuild)
+   	> ant release-prebuild (or ant debug-prebuild)